Singapore Airlines: The push into China June 2008

-Altogether the mainline SIA currently operates a fleet of 99 aircraft (see table, page 16), with an average age of six and a half years, and as well as the A380s, SIA received five 777–300ERs in 2007/08, and decommissioned five 747–400s.
+Altogether the mainline SIA currently operates a fleet of 99 aircraft (see table, right), with an average age of six and a half years, and as well as the A380s, SIA received five 777–300ERs in 2007/08, and decommissioned five 747–400s.
 While there is now renewed uncertainty over A380 delivery dates, four more will arrive in 2008/09 (to add to the current four), although the delivery dates on the others may yet be put back by Airbus.

 Four A330–300s and five 777–300ERs will also arrive in 2008/09, and with six 747–400s being sold, the airline’s capacity is forecast to grow by just over 7% in this financial year.

 An order for around 20 A330s or A350s is also possible.
 SIA is to lease six A330–300s from AWAS from 2009 onwards, all of which are short–term stopgaps before the first of 20 A350–900s on order are delivered.

 Elsewhere on long–haul, SIA wants to operate transpacific services between Australia and the US, but is excluded from doing so even under the new "open skies" deal that came into force between Australia and the US this year.

 However, the unexpectedly liberal air services agreement between Singapore and the UK (called a virtual "open skies" deal) that was agreed late last year allows SIA to operate domestic UK routes and beyond services from the UK to other markets, such as the US.
 SIA has long wanted to launch transatlantic services, although even after this ASA several hurdles remain, including the acquisition of sufficient slots at Heathrow.